-This is where hiring the right legal advice can really help you.
-Whether someone took you out during a game with malicious intent, or it was simply one of those freak accidents where a player slips, trips and falls you need someone to get to the bottom of the case as soon as possible.
+This is where hiring the right legal advice can help you.
+Whether someone took you out during a game with malicious intent, or it was merely one of those freak accidents where a player slips, trips, and falls you need someone to get to the bottom of the case as soon as possible.

 By getting to the root of the problem, and identifying who is liable, your legal team can help get you the money and coverage you need; in some cases, right away.
 A few things that any good legal team will be looking to do in this situation is listed below:

-If you or your legal team are able to determine these two things above quickly, medical coverage can be taken care of in a timely manner.
+If you or your legal team can determine these two things above quickly, medical coverage can be taken care of promptly.
 This helps you not only in a financial sense, but it truly does help calm the nerves of other family members having the comfort of knowing that you will be getting the best medical treatment that money can buy.

 What exactly can I claim for?

-Your focus should be on rehabbing your injury, getting all family matters in line, making sure you are able to get back to work, and ultimately getting back on the field to play with your friends and colleagues once again!
+Your focus should be on rehabbing your injury, getting all family matters in line, making sure you can get back to work, and ultimately getting back on the field to play with your friends and colleagues once again!